Below is a list of frequently asked questions about teacher certification.

 Is this the official DCPS application site for teachers, librarians, and service providers?

 Yes, this is the official site for all DCPS educator positions.
 If you are looking for alternative routes to teaching such as Teach For America, please visit their website.

 Do I need to have a license to apply to teach in DCPS?

-Although a license is not required to apply to teach in DCPS, consistent with governing regulations (5-A DCMR §1601.1), a teaching credential is required to teach in DCPS.
-DCPS will be monitoring to ensure that all staff members in positions requiring a license are licensed by March 1, 2021.
-Teachers not licensed by this date will be terminated effective the end of SY 20-21.
+Although a credential is not required to apply to teach in DCPS, consistent with governing regulations (5-A DCMR §1601.1), a teaching credential is required to teach in DCPS.

 How do I obtain a teaching license in Washington DC?

 The Educator Credential Information System (ECIS) is an electronic educator licensure application portal designed in an effort to provide those seeking authorization to serve as a teacher, administrator or school service provider with a user-friendly, web-based format for submitting applications for a DC credential.